Kilusang Mayo Uno

 Kilusang Mayo Uno (May First Movement), also known by its initials KMU is an independent labor center in the Philippines.
-It promotes "genuine, militant and patriotic trade unionism.
+It promotes "genuine, militant and patriotic trade unionism".
 The KMU was established on May 1, 1980 to fill a clear need for a workers' organization that would stand for workers' rights and against foreign domination.

 The KMU is one of the two primary labor centers alongside the Trade Union Congress of the Philippines.
 It is a social movement union closely linked with the broader national democratic movement in the Philippines.
 The organization brands its unionism as "genuine, militant, and nationalist."

 The federation started out with seven founding union federations and 50,000 members.
 By 1990, the KMU reported having as many as 750,000 members affiliated under its unions.
 In the 1990s the movement separated into several smaller organizations over ideological, political, and organizational differences.

 Today, the KMU is organized into eleven national federations and one regional federation with approximately 125,000 affiliate members.
-KMU also has two affiliate mass organizations, the Pagkakaisa ng mga Samahan ng Tsuper at Operator Nationwide (PISTON, Solidarity of Drivers' and Operators' Organizations Nationwide) and Kalipunan ng Damayang Mahihirap (KADAMAY, Federation of Mutual Aid for the Poor).
+KMU also has three affiliate mass organizations, the Pagkakaisa ng mga Samahan ng Tsuper at Operator Nationwide (PISTON, Solidarity of Drivers' and Operators' Organizations Nationwide), Kalipunan ng Damayang Mahihirap (KADAMAY, Federation of Mutual Aid for the Poor), and Migrante Philippines.

 Membership and structure

-Kilusang Mayo Uno is a federation of trade unions, divided into eleven national trade union federations.
+Kilusang Mayo Uno is a federation of trade unions, divided into nine national trade union federations.
 Additionally, KMU members and unions are organized into workers' alliances and mass organizations.
 Federations are organized based on general membership but concentrate on one or two particular industries.
 Local unions and workers can affiliate with a KMU-affiliated federation, or groups of workers looking to organize a local union can directly affiliate with KMU.

 In 2018, there are approximately 125,000 KMU affiliated members spread across unions all over the Philippines.

 Structure

 The KMU's highest policy making body is its National Congress, which convenes every three years.
 The National Council acts as the highest authority when Congress is not in session and is composed of the KMU's national officers and federation representatives.
 The National Executive Committee ensures that plans approved by the Congress and the National Council are implemented.

-Although the KMU is structured hierarchically, decisions are as decentralized as possible and decision making ability is delegated to the lowest possible level of the organization.
+Although the KMU is structured hierarchically, decisions are as decentralized as possible and decision-making ability is delegated to the lowest possible level of the organization.
 Local unions are not required to participate in the KMU's major campaigns, although abstention is discouraged.